Frequently Asked Questions

 Click on a question to see the answer

 Yes, these documents will be accepted late, within reason.
 Course contract forms, for example, are not accepted after the course has finished.
-Thesis/Senior Project Prospectus forms will not be accepted if you are within a month of graduation.
+Thesis/Senior Project Proposal forms will not be accepted if you are within a month of graduation.
 Please note that late forms may result in the loss of your textbook scholarship, so it is advisable to turn the forms in on time.

-I don’t remember if I submitted an Honors Program form (e.g.: Course Contract, Thesis/Senior Prospectus, Honors Experiences, etc.), or I want to double check what information I provided on the form.
+I don’t remember if I submitted an Honors Program form (e.g.: Course Contract, Thesis/Senior Proposal, Honors Experiences, etc.), or I want to double check what information I provided on the form.
 How can I see what I submitted?

 When you submit a form, you are automatically emailed a copy of the information, as is any relevant faculty member whose email you provided on the form (e.g.: the instructor for a course you are contracting).
 You may also always check information you have submitted, by following these directions